 Beginning Farmers who are also Veteran Farmers are considered a high priority when selecting applications for contract development

-Eligible lands will be identified and the number of resource concerns that are currently meeting and not meeting stewardship thresholds will be determined through CAET (Conservation Activity Evaluation Tool).
-Each applicant must be meeting stewardship threshold for at least two resource concerns on each land management system in each land use at the time of application.
+Eligible lands will be identified and the number of resource concerns that are currently meeting and not meeting stewardship thresholds will be assessed through CART (Conservation Assessment Ranking Tool).
+For CSP Classic, each applicant must be meeting stewardship threshold for at least two resource concerns on each land management system in each land use at the time of application.
 The applicant must also agree to address one additional resource concern for each land use by the end of the contract to be eligible.
+CSP Renewal requires the applicant to continue the level of conservation from their Classic contract and address or enhance additional resource concerns.

 The NRCS conservation planner will present a variety of CSP conservation activities for you to consider implementing on your land, based on the resource stewardship thresholds you would like to meet or exceed.
 The variety of CSP conservation activities that are offered give you many options for selecting enhancements or practices that help you improve your current management system, increase your profits, and meet your stewardship goals.